In this NCLEX study guide, you will learn about the difference between Osteoarthritis and Rheumatoid Arthritis.

 - Stiffness of the joints and muscle weakness that is usually experienced after a long rest or after waking up in the morning or also known as morning sickness

-- Heberden’s Node and Bouchard’s Node are outgrowths on the fingers found in the distal interphalangeal and proximal interphalangeal joints are prominent and very noticeable.
+- Heberden’s Node and Bouchard’s Node which are outgrowths on the fingers found in the distal interphalangeal and proximal interphalangeal joints are prominent and very noticeable

 Causes of Osteoarthritis

 Cartilage is a solid, slippery tissue that allows the frictionless movement of the joints.
-When these cartilages wear and tear and start to rub the bone it can damage the entire joint.
-It can deteriorate the connecting tissues and muscles that keep the joints together.
+When these cartilages wear and tear and start to rub the bone, it can damage the entire joint.
+It can cause deterioration of the connective tissues and muscles that keep the joints together.

 Risk Factors of Osteoarthritis